Third-generation sequencing: Portability and speed

 Other important advantages of third generation sequencing technologies include portability and sequencing speed.
-Since minimal sample preprocessing is required in comparison to second generation sequencing, smaller equipments could be designed.
+Since minimal sample preprocessing is required in comparison to second generation sequencing, smaller equipment could be designed.
 Oxford Nanopore Technology has recently commercialized the MinION sequencer.
 This sequencing machine is roughly the size of a regular USB flash drive and can be used readily by connecting to a laptop.
 In addition, since the sequencing process is not parallelized across regions of the genome, data could be collected and analyzed in real time.
 These advantages of third generation sequencing may be well-suited in hospital settings where quick and on-site data collection and analysis is demanded.

 Challenges

-Third generation sequencing, as it currently stands, faces important challenges mainly surrounding accurate identification of nucleotide bases; error rates are still much higher compared to second generation sequencing.
+Third generation sequencing, as of 2008, faced important challenges mainly surrounding accurate identification of nucleotide bases; error rates were still much higher compared to second generation sequencing.
 This is generally due to instability of the molecular machinery involved.
-For example, in PacBio’s single molecular and real time sequencing technology, the DNA polymerase molecule becomes increasingly damaged as the sequencing process occurs.
+For example, in PacBio's single molecular and real time sequencing technology, the DNA polymerase molecule becomes increasingly damaged as the sequencing process occurs.
 Additionally, since the process happens quickly, the signals given off by individual bases may be blurred by signals from neighbouring bases.
 This poses a new computational challenge for deciphering the signals and consequently inferring the sequence.
 Methods such as Hidden Markov Models, for example, have been leveraged for this purpose with some success.

 On average, different individuals of the human population share about 99.9% of their genes.
 In other words, approximately only one out of every thousand bases would differ between any two person.
 The high error rates involved with third generation sequencing are inevitably problematic for the purpose of characterizing individual differences that exist between members of the same species.